talkdesk-tdx/quarkus-bug-report/README.md

 # quarkus-bug-report
 Public repository to report quarkus bugs.

-Each branch contain a different report.
+Each branch should contain a different report.
+The branch name structure should be <quarkus-issue-number>-<error-thrown>.
+E.g. 6695-ambiguous-dependency.

 Preferably, the readme include a link to the reported issue.
 If that is not possible then please include a brief description of the error/bug